diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 4/03 -Mongoose  Schemas, Models .md

 ## Schema allows us to:

-- specify the type that each field in the document must have.
+- specify the data type for each document field (type validation).
-- specify the default value if value was not given.
+- specify the default value, if no value was given when inserting the document.
-- Type Validation.

 <br>